How to MIG Weld Cast Iron: And How to Skip Preheating

-First, you almost always want to weld cast iron with the short-circuit mode.
-This mode gives good results because it releases low welding heat that:
+First, you almost always want to weld cast iron using the short-circuit metal transfer mode.
+This mode gives good results because it generates low heat that:

 - Creates a small arc with low penetration.

 - Creates a narrow heat-affected zone (HAZ), reducing the chances of cracking.
-The HAZ is the area next to the welded joint and is where most of the cracks appear.
+The HAZ is the area next to the bead and is where most of the cracks appear.

 - Prevents too much carbon and other impurities from entering the puddle.

-Short-circuit is the mode most low-amperage MIG welding machines offer.
+Short-circuit is the mode most low-amperage MIG machines offer.

-The spray transfer mode that high-amperage machines can also support is unsuitable for most cast-iron work.
+The spray transfer mode that high-amperage machines can also support is not suitable for most cast-iron work.
 That’s because it is too hot and aggressive, increasing the risk of cracking.

-For cast iron, you always set a lower wire speed and voltage than equivalent steel welding.
+For cast iron, you always set a slower wire speed and voltage than equivalent steel welding.
 Cast iron needs a smaller arc that will slightly melt the surface and achieve superficial fusion.

 Furthermore, when you use preheating, it’s like welding with higher amperage.
 If you set typical wire feed and voltage, you will overheat the casting.